zoethesullivan/poker_game/README.md

 ## To-do

+- Create function to allow for a win-senario by adding in dealers hand and a "win" display
 - Adjust CSS styling to allow for a more blackjack table-like experience
-- Retake screenshot of application for better readme.md readability
+- ~~Retake screenshot of application for better readme.md readability~~
 - Correct formatting of citation for hackergrrl in resource above

 </br>